-- a) The stage of al Sharitzh relates to the acquisition of knowledge of the Islamic system of Beliefs and the code of Conduct relating to the Path of Islam; and it emerges in response to the primary question: 'What is Islam?' or, in other words, 'What does Islam demand of a human being?'
+a) The stage of al - Sharitzh relates to the acquisition of knowledge of the Islamic system of Beliefs and the code of Conduct relating to the Path of Islam; and it emerges in response to the primary question: 'What is Islam?' - or, in other words, 'What does Islam demand of a human being?'

-The answer to the above question has emerged in the Our'an in all its - The answer to the above question has emerged in the Qur'an in all its fullness; and it forms a major part of my book, the Qur'anic Foundation and Structure of Muslim Society. - b) The stage of al Tariqah refers to the method for pursuing Islam, i.e., for travelling on the 'Path of Islam' meaningfully and purposefully, rather than formalistically and ritualistically; and it emerges in response to the very vital question: 'How to be a Muslim?' namely, 'What is the method of becoming, living and developing as a Muslim in the true sense?'
+The answer to the above question has emerged in the Qur'an in all its fullness; and it forms a major part of my book, the Qur'anic Foundation and Structure of Muslim Society.

+b) The stage of al - Tarigah refers to the method for pursuing Islam, i.e., for travelling on the 'Path of Islam' meaningfully and purposefully, rather than formalistically and ritualistically; and it emerges in response to the very vital question: 'How to be a Muslim?' namely, 'What is the method of becoming, living and developing as a Muslim in the true sense?'